KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Hardware

-Komodo currently only works on Linux.
-To setup Komodo Notary Node be sure you have a good solid server with the following requirements:
+Komodo Notary Node currently only works on Linux.
+To setup Komodo Notary Node be sure you have a good solid server with the following minimum requirements:

 - CPU: A good CPU (Xeon/i7)